← Blog

 Why persistent visual context matters for coding agents

-The original problem is simple.
+The problem is simple.
 An agent generating UI has no memory of your design system unless you give it something structured to read.
 You can describe your palette in a prompt, get a button back, then ask for a card and watch the spacing logic reset.
 The model isn’t bad at writing code.
 It has no anchor.

 design.md is the anchor.
-Stitch passes it in as context on every generation request.
-Claude Code and Cursor pick it up the same way they pick up CLAUDE.md or AGENTS.md — a file in the repo root that the agent reads before answering.
+Stitch passes it as context on every generation request.
+Claude Code and Cursor pick it up the same way they pick up CLAUDE.md or AGENTS.md — a file in the repo root the agent reads before answering.
 Google’s framing in the open-source announcement is that this lets agents “know exactly what a color is for” rather than guessing intent from a prompt.

 The Real Problem It Solves in AI UI Generation